mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 If you are using a JavaScript framework to build a web app with components, CSS-in-JS might be a good fit.
 Especially if you are part of a team where everybody understands basic JavaScript.

-If you are not sure how to get started, I would recommend trying it out and assessing how it feels. 👍
+If you are not sure how to get started, I would recommend simply trying it out and seeing how it feels! ✌️